Whisky-and-Wheels/website/content/trips/outer-hebrides-skye/tarbert.md

 ---
-tags: outer-hebrides-skye
+ascent: 453
+average_speed: 13.2
 date: 2023-08-03
-title: Tarbert
-kilometres: 39.5
-start: Leverburgh
+descent: 471
 end: Tarbert
-average_speed: 13.2
-total_duration: "3:00:06"
-ascent: 453
-descent: 471
+kilometres: 39
 permalink: false
+sidetrip_duration: 0:0:0
+sidetrip_km: 0
+start: Leverburgh
+tags: outer-hebrides-skye
+title: Tarbert
+total_duration: '3:00:06'
 ---

 We had planned a longer stay in Leverburgh to leave time for the two-day window required when booking a St. Kilda trip.
 Unfortunately, the winds were too strong on both days, so the trip was canceled.